is-a-dev/register/README.md

 <a href="https://discord.gg/is-a-dev-830872854677422150"><img alt="Discord Server" src="https://invidget.wdh.app/is-a-dev-830872854677422150"></a>

 # Register
-> If you want a more visual guide, check out [this blog post](https://wdh.gg/tX3ghge).
+> If you want a visual guide, check out [this blog post](https://wdh.gg/tX3ghge).

 - [Fork](https://github.com/is-a-dev/register/fork) this repository.
-- Add a new file called `your-domain-name.json` in the `domains` folder to register `your-domain-name.is-a.dev`.
 - [Read the documentation](https://docs.is-a.dev).
    - If you are applying for NS records please read [this](#ns-records).
-- Your pull request will be reviewed and merged. *Make sure to keep an eye on it in case we need you to make any changes!*
+- Your pull request will be reviewed and merged. *Keep an eye on it in case changes are needed!*
-- After the pull request is merged, please allow up to 24 hours for the changes to propagate.
+- After the pull request is merged, your DNS records should be published with-in a few minutes.
 - Enjoy your new `.is-a.dev` subdomain!
 Please consider leaving us a star ⭐️ to help support us!

 ### NS Records